 We've also tried a white pie topped with ricotta and tomatoes.
 This pie was delicate but also delicious with a nice garlic flavor, creaminess from the ricotta, and punches of freshness from the tomatoes.
 When a pizza without sauce can taste this good, you know you've got a winner.

 Perhaps one of the most impressive things about Badamo's is that their Sicilian pies are as equally delicious as (or even better than?) their thin crust pies.
 It's rare that a place can do both so well.
 The Sicilian slices are thick with a good chew and a crispy crust, and they have a good amount of thick, well-seasoned tomato sauce and just the right amount of cheese.

 We also had to check out the hoagies, of course.
 The Italian was pretty average with not many distinguishing features, but the chicken parm hoagie was out of this world with a crispy piece of peppery chicken, ample sauce and cheese, and a crusty hoagie roll.

 Although we haven't tried the calzones or pepperoni rolls yet, they look amazing and are next up on our list to order.

 All in all, we're very happy with the pizzas at Badamo's as the thin crust pies are some of the closest to NY style that we have in Pittsburgh, and the Sicilian slices are also impressive- a rare feat indeed!

-Badamo's Pizza has two locations- one at 656 Washington Rd in Mt Lebanon and one at 1106 Federal Street in the North Side.
+Badamo's Pizza has two locations- one at 1509 Potomac Avenue in Dormont (relocated from a former spot in Mt Lebanon) and one at 1106 Federal Street in the North Side.
 We visited the North Side location for this review.